 Classical Greek Keyboards

 Need to type in Biblical or Classical Greek?
 Choose from our selection of Polytonic Greek keyboards.
-These Unicode keyboards run on Keyman Desktop in any Unicode Windows application.
+These Unicode keyboards run on Keyman for Windows in any Unicode Windows application.

 Galaxie Greek/Hebrew Mnemonic

 Easy to use keyboard layouts designed for Biblical Greek and Hebrew.
 Optimised for US and European hardware keyboards.

 Greek Polytonic SA

 Comprehensive keyboard for serious students of classical and modern Greek.
 EZ features smart diacritics and auto-correct.